ChriD/SAGEX3/HeaderDetailScript/Readme.md

 due the script uses the default files and masks we have to add
 Default Mask [DETAILSCREEN]
 Default File [DETAILFILE]
-before each call of a script subprog (see example below)
+before each call of a subprog from the Header-Detail script (see example below)

 The Parameters of the subprogs (if they have one) are:
-PARM1 (char) --> the header-detail link (range the detail) PARM2 (char) --> the name of a script where the "callback" subprogs are triggered (see callback subprogs) PARM3 (char) --> a identifier for the callback subprogs (used if you have more than one detail in
+PARM1 (char) --> the header-detail link (range the detail)
+PARM2 (char) --> the name of a script where the "callback" subprogs are triggered (see callback subprogs)
+PARM3 (char) --> a identifier for the callback subprogs (used if you have more than one detail in a script)

 #### Callback subprogs